-These lab classes involve small exercises where students build systems that illustrate the ideas covered in lectures.
-Students show their work to the lab demonstrator for assessment and feedback.
+- These lab classes involve small exercises where students build systems that illustrate the ideas covered in lectures.
 In some of the 2 hour Lab A classes, students may be required to work in pairs to write software.
-If students are required to form pairs, this will be indicated in the lab specification for that week.
-"Challenge exercises" will be provided for students who find the regular weekly exercises too easy and will allow students to earn bonus lab marks.
-Each lab is worth a possible 1.2 marks.
-The best 10 out of 11 lab marks are added up and capped at 10.
-During Lab A in week 12 a practice exam worth 2 marks will be held.
+If students are required to form pairs, this will be indicated in the lab specification for that week. - To obtain a mark for a Week X lab exercise you should submit the completed lab by Sunday 8:00 pm, in the same week X using GIVE.
+Late submissions will incur a penalty. - Students will seek help from their lab demonstrators during lab A/B sessions. - "Challenge exercises" will be provided for students who find the regular weekly exercises too easy and will allow students to earn bonus lab marks.
+Each lab is worth a possible 1.2 marks. - The best 10 out of 11 lab marks are added up and capped at 10.
+During Lab A in week 12 a practice exam worth 2 marks will be held. - Through the semester, we will also have regular check-points.
+These will be held in Lab A sessions, during which students will be asked questions regarding the solutions submitted during the past weeks.
+Dates of these check-point sessions will be announced through the semester.